usc-mrel/speech_coil_eval/README.md

 - **gre_3d_demo**: This is the main demo file.
 It takes in 3D GRE data for the speech, head, and body coils and performs an SNR recon for all coils.
 It then displays the SNR gain over the body coil for both, the speech and the head coil.

-- **process_all.m**: This demo file takes in data for 3 volunteers and it ouputs the snr gain for the speech and the head coil, for 3 subjects.
+- **process_all_demo.m**: This demo file takes in data for 3 volunteers and it ouputs the snr gain for the speech and the head coil, for 3 subjects.

 - **ratio_output.m**:This script outputs the snr gain for the speech and head coil.